Off-site visibility for AI Search: where mentions come from

 Jump to section

-If you've read on-site tactics for AI search, this is the other half.
-On-site makes you quotable.
-Off-site makes you recommendable.
+This is the counterpart to on-site tactics for AI search.
+On-site makes a brand quotable.
+Off-site makes it recommendable.

 The idea in one minute

-On-site work makes you eligible.
-Off-site work makes you nameable.
+On-site work makes a brand eligible.
+Off-site work makes it nameable.

-In AI search, a lot of outcomes come down to whether the wider web repeats the same story about your brand: who you are, what category you belong to, and whether anyone credible seems to agree.
-If that story is weak, you might still get traffic via classic SEO, but you won't reliably show up as a recommended brand in answers.
+In AI search, many outcomes depend on whether the wider web repeats the same story about a brand: who it is, what category it belongs to, and whether anyone credible seems to agree.
+If that story is weak, a site might still get traffic via classic SEO, but the brand won't reliably show up as a recommended name in answers.

-This guide is about building that story the clean way, without spam, without buying junk links, and without turning your site into a robot-written FAQ dump.
+This guide covers building that story the clean way, without spam, without buying junk links, and without turning a site into a robot-written FAQ dump.

 What "off-site GEO" really means

-Off-site GEO is anything that influences how AI systems describe and recommend you outside your own domain.
+Off-site GEO is anything that influences how AI systems describe and recommend a brand outside its own domain.

-If you remember one thing: your site is your claim, the rest of the web is your confirmation.
+The key principle: a site is the claim; the rest of the web is the confirmation.

 The 80/20 that actually moves the needle

-First, make sure the internet can describe you in one sentence, and that sentence is the same everywhere.
+First, the internet should be able to describe the brand in one sentence, and that sentence should be the same everywhere.

 Second, create a handful of credible profiles and pages that repeat that one sentence and make it easy to verify.
 Not fifty random directories.
 A few good ones.